San Diego Legal Separation & Annulment Lawyer

 - Upon entry of a legal separation judgment, parties’ lives are financially severed but they remain married to each other

-Why would someone want to seek a legal separation as opposed to a divorce?
+When to seek a legal separation as opposed to a divorce

 There are a variety of reasons that a person may want to seek legal separation as opposed to divorce.
 Most commonly, persons seek legal separation for religious purposes.
 Specifically, their religion looks down on divorce and therefore they choose to “legally separate” instead.
 Another reason parties choose to legally separate is so that they can remain eligible to receive some federal benefits, like Social Security.
 Federal law mandates that parties that are married for 10 or more years are eligible to receive a portion of the other spouse’s Social Security benefits, for example.
 Also, if parties legally separate but don’t divorce, they are able to file joint tax returns.
 Finally, parties that are married for a long period of time may be eligible to receive certain military benefits, such as survivor benefits and military retirement.

-What if one spouse wants legal separation and one spouse wants divorce?
+What if one spouse wants legal separation and the other wants divorce?

 In the event one spouse files for legal separation and the other party responds by requesting a divorce, the court will grant the divorce (dissolution of marriage) rather than legal separation at the end of the case.
 This is because in California, married persons are entitled as a matter of law to obtain a divorce if they want one based on irreconcilable differences, even if the other party objects.
 Our San Diego divorce lawyers have experience handling both legal separation and complex divorce cases.

 Is there a residency requirement for legal separation like there is for dissolution of marriage?

 No. California law allows for the filing of a legal separation even though a party may not meet the residency requirement.
 To file for divorce in San Diego, California, either party must have lived as a resident in San Diego County for at least 3 months and within California for at least 6 months immediately preceding the filing of the petition.